Tampa Bay Buccaneers: Philadelphia Eagles

 The Buccaneers have grown a fairly recent playoff rivalry with the Philadelphia Eagles beginning in the late 1970s, but reached new heights in competition during the new millennium as the two teams have met in the postseason four times since 2000.
 The rivalry would return in the early 2020s when the Buccaneers beat the Eagles in the 2021 and 2023 NFC Wild Card games.
 As of Week 4 of the 2025 season, the Buccaneers lead the all-time series 13–12.
 The regular season has the Eagles lead 10–9, while the Buccaneers lead 4–2 in the postseason.

 Los Angeles Rams

-The Buccaneers have also grown a recent rivalry with the Los Angeles Rams as the two teams have faced off numerous times in the postseason; first meeting in the 2021 NFC Divisional round, and in the Conference Championship twice, both in 1979 and 1999 with the Rams winning all 3 matchups.
-The two teams became the first in league history to win a Super Bowl in their home stadiums as Tampa won Super Bowl LV in 2021, and Los Angeles won Super Bowl LVI a year later.
+The Buccaneers have grown a recent rivalry with the Los Angeles Rams as the two teams have faced off multiple times in the postseason.
+They have met in the Divisional Round once (2021), and in the NFC Championship Game twice (1979, 1999).
+The Rams have won all three postseason matchups.
+The rivalry also includes a memorable Monday Night Football game in 2000.
+The two teams became the first in league history to win a Super Bowl in their home stadiums as Tampa won LV in 2021, and Los Angeles won LVI a year later.
 Both teams combine for four Super Bowl championships as they regularly fought for control of the conference in the early 2000s and 2020s respectively.
-As of the 2023 season, the Rams lead the all-time series 19–10.
+As of the 2025 season, the Rams lead the all-time series 20–10.